RobTillaart/Arduino/libraries/DHTlib/readme.txt

 version 0.1.16 and 0.1.17 have breaking changes for DHT11
-version 0.1.18 works again for DHT11 (avr only) version 0.1.19 fixed masking bug DHT11 (avr only)
+version 0.1.18 works again for DHT11 (avr only) version 0.1.19 fixed masking bug DHT11 (avr only) version 0.1.20 reduce footprint by using uint8_t as error codes